Lost Worlds (Carter short story collection)

 Lost Worlds is a collection of fantasy short stories edited by American writer Lin Carter.
 It was first published in paperback by DAW Books in 1980.
-It was later reissued in hardcover and paperback by Wildside Press in May 2008, and in ebook by Gateway/Orion in May 2020.
+It was reissued in hardcover and paperback by Wildside Press in May 2008, and in ebook by Gateway/Orion in May 2020.

 Summary

-The book collects eight stories by Carter, three of them collaborative, on the subject of such "lost worlds" as Atlantis, Mu, Valusia, and other "sunken continents beyond memory," together with an introduction and afterword by the author.
+The book collects eight stories by Carter, including three started by other writers and completed by Carter.
+It uses the subject of such "lost worlds" as Atlantis, Mu, Valusia, and other "sunken continents beyond memory," together with an introduction and afterword by the author.